Canon G3 X vs Sony RX10 II

 - Faster burst: Shoots at higher frequency (14 vs 5.9 flaps/sec) to capture the decisive moment.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Longer lasting: Gets more shots (400 versus 300) out of a single battery charge.

 |1.||Canon G3 X||3.5/5||+||..||4.5/5||4/5||Jun 2015||999|

 Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The assessments were made in relation to similar cameras of the same technological generation.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.